shouryasimha/darknet/README.md

 3)Reducing the mini_vatch size = batch/subdivisions will increase the computation speed.

-4)Model with highest mAP should be chosen to detect objects in test images
+4)Weights with highest mAP should be chosen for best results.
+## to calculate the mAP use command:
+Example : darknet.exe detector recall data/obj.data yolo-obj.cfg backup\yolo-obj_7000.weights

 6)Increasing the number of anchors , increases the avg IOU and possibility to detect the small classes.But remember to change the masks.
 #### Note : Don't do this unless you are an expert in DL or CNN, bcz this will throw an error.
-7)Increasing the max_batches resulted in increase in loss
+7)Increasing the max_batches resulted in increase in loss after 12000(num of class = 6, max_batches = num_class * 2000)

 #### Future Work:
 Build Models using yolov3.spp and yolov3_5l as they are customised model and can help in detecting small objects in large images.